ingo/ingo.github.io/_recipes/border_run_cocktail.md

 category: Beverages
 description: This refreshing cocktail combines a base of silver tequila with tart grapefruit juice, a hint of sweetness from grenadine and sugar, and orange liqueur.
-  The mixture of citrus and herbaceous agave flavors makes a nicely balanced drink.
-  Give your margarita standard routine a rest and mix up a Border Run.
-The tequila packs a punch while citrus and a touch of sugar keep it light and quenching.
-A salted rim finishes it off.
-The grapefruit and grenadine provide tartness and subtle sweetness.
-  The Cointreau offers a hit of orange flavor.
-Shake it up for a fun change of pace.
 image: border_run_cocktail.jpg
 size: 1 serving
 time: 5 minutes
 title: Border Run Cocktail
 ---

+The mixture of citrus and herbaceous agave flavors makes a nicely balanced drink.
+  Give your margarita standard routine a rest and mix up a Border Run.

 ### Ingredients

 * `2 shots` tequila